 If we obtain approval to market CPP-109 or CPP-115, our commercial success will depend in large part on our ability to use patents, especially those licensed to us by Brookhaven and Northwestern, respectively, to exclude others from competing with us.
 The patent position of emerging pharmaceutical companies like us can be highly uncertain and involve complex legal and technical issues.
 Until our licensed patents are interpreted by a court, either because we have sought to enforce them against a competitor or because a competitor has preemptively challenged them, we will not know the breadth of protection that they will afford us.
 Our patents may not contain claims sufficiently broad to prevent others from practicing our technologies or marketing competing products.
 Third parties may intentionally design around our patents so as to compete with us without infringing our patents.
-Moreover, the issuance of a patent is not conclusive as to its validity or enforceability, and so our patents may be invalidated or rendered unenforceable if challenged by others.
-Third parties may intentionally attempt to design around our patents so as to compete with us without infringing our patents.
+Moreover, the issuance of a patent is not conclusive attempt to design around our patents so as to compete with us without infringing our patents.
 Moreover, the issuance of a patent is not conclusive as to its validity or enforceability, and so our patents may be invalidated or rendered unenforceable if challenged by others.